joshgerdes/jekyll-uno/_drafts/azure-optimisation-engine.md

 > The Azure Optimization Engine _(AOE)_ is an extensible solution designed to generate optimization recommendations for your Azure environment, like a fully customizable Azure Advisor.
 >
-> The first custom recommendations use-case covered by this tool was augmenting Azure Advisor Cost recommendations, particularly Virtual Machine right-sizing, with a fit score based on VM metrics and properties.
+> The first custom recommendations use-case covered by this tool was augmenting Azure Advisor Cost recommendations, particularly Virtual Machine right-sizing, with a fit score based on VM _(Virtual Machine)_ metrics and properties.

 The [Azure Optimization Engine]() can…